Restoration

 The restoration and reconstruction of the Müller Villa began on November 23rd 1998, on the basis of a project drawn up by the GIRSA AT s.r.o. architectural atelier by a team led by Doc. ing. akad. arch.
 Václav Girsa.

-In its closing phases, the rehabilitation of the Müller Villa comprised the installation of furniture, carpets and objets d'art in the interior.
-Several lost pieces of the inventory, important from the point of view of the architect's overall conception, were reconstructed from available archive photographs and drawings.
-The interior is conceived as a copy of its appearance immediately after the completion of building work in 1930, when the presence and creative influence of Adolf Loos himself may be assumed; the interior fittings from this period are at the same time those documented by the original plans, period photographs and the testimony of a series of important visitors.
+The rehabilitation of the Müller Villa included the installation of the interiors with furniture, carpets and art objects in the final phase.
+Some lost furniture items, important from the point of view of the author's concept of the architect Loos, were reconstructed according to available archive photographs and drawings.
+The concept of the interior installation exactly copies the state after the completion of the building in 1930, when the presence and creative influence of the architect Adolf Loos can be documented, the state of the interior furnishings of the villa in this period is also documented by original plans, period photographs and the testimony of a number of important visitors.